 I will be going over a brief summary of what the past 3 months have been like for me continuing to sell online on a part-time basis.

 So as Ryan says, let’s get right to the numbers.

-This screen shot show my sales from January 1st through March 31st.
+Sales from January 1st through March 31st:

 January – $3,603

 April – on track to be a little over $8,000 in sales

 Over these 3 months I have made about $6,500 in profit.
 I have also been a few hundred dollars positive in cash flow each month, with the majority of the profits being reinvested in more inventory.

 As you can see my numbers have grown a lot from January to February and March.
 This is mainly due to me taking quite a bit of time of in late December and early January to focus on my day job and spend time with my family.

 Over the last 75 days I have been averaging about 15-20 hours per week working on selling online.
 This is a little higher than in 2013 because I decided that I wanted to start growing my business by between 5-10% month over month and that is currently my main focus.